Unity-Technologies/ml-agents/docs/Basic-Guide.md

    `Assets/ML-Agents/Examples/3DBall/Brains` into the `Brain` property of the `Ball 3D Agent`.
 4. Make sure that all of the Agents in the Scene now have **Ball3DBrain** as `Brain`.
+   __Note__ : You can modify multiple game objects in a scene by selecting them all at once using the search bar in the Scene Hierarchy.
 5. In the **Project** window, locate the `Assets/ML-Agents/Examples/3DBall/TFModels` folder.
 6. Drag the `3DBall` model file from the `Assets/ML-Agents/Examples/3DBall/TFModels`